yeshapan/yeshapan/README.md

 # 💫 About Me:
 👋🏻 hello!
-I am Yesha, a CSE sophomore at university<br>👩🏻‍💻 I am currently working on trying to learn the MERN stack as well as Python's extended libraries<br>🔭 I am looking forward to learn more about data science<br>😊 I am looking for help with mentoring on in-depth of how to crack into tech and am looking for internship opportunities that would help me learn more about the various fascinating tools and technologies (esp building real-world projects in python and wedge my foot in the world of data science)<br>
+I am Yesha, a CSE sophomore at university<br>👩🏻‍💻 I am currently working on trying to learn the MERN stack as well as Python's extended libraries<br>🔭 I am looking forward to learn more about machine learning<br>😊 I am looking for help with mentoring on in-depth of how to crack into tech and am looking for internship opportunities that would help me learn more about the various fascinating tools and technologies (esp building real-world projects in python and wedge my foot in the world of ML)<br>

 ## 🌐 Socials: